 Visiting France with a baby or toddler can be a once-in-a-lifetime experience as you see this stunning country through their eyes.
-France isn't the most baby-friendly destination, however.
-It can also be a challenge finding much-needed baby and toddler supplies with a language barrier.
+France isn't always the most baby-friendly destination, however.
+It can also be a challenge finding much-needed baby and toddler supplies—especially with a language barrier.
 But with some planning and flexibility, you can avoid some of the challenges and focus on family travel fun.

 France is not particularly stroller or wheelchair friendly.
 There will be times (especially if you travel by rail) when there is no other way to get up or down than to carry baby and stroller together.
 If you are dragging luggage, this gets even more challenging.
-Also, look for a lightweight stroller that is easier to lift.
+Look for a lightweight stroller that is easier to lift.

-When you choose a city to travel in, check first to see what is accessible.
-A wonderful city with an ancient château might seem perfect, but there will be stone stairways, small passages, and often ramparts to negotiate.
+When you choose a French city to travel in, check first to see what is accessible.
+A wonderful city with an ancient château might seem perfect, but there will be stone stairways, small passages, and often ramparts to negotiate with little ones.

 If you will be taking taxis or riding in a car at all, bring your own car seat.
 French cab drivers think nothing of having a baby in the lap in their cars.
-Don't let unruly cab drivers rush you while installing the car seat either.
-If it's too much a problem for the driver, leave the cab and take the next one (unless he is the only cab in a small town).
+Don't let unruly cab drivers rush you while installing the car seat, either.
+If it's too much of a problem for the driver, leave the cab and take the next one (unless it is the only cab in a small town).

-If you plan to hire a car, try the Renault Eurodrive Lease Back Programme.
+If you plan to hire a car, Renault Eurodrive Lease Back Programme might be better.
 It's cheaper than the usual car hire; however, you have to hire for a minimum of 21 days.